crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2.2/faq.md

 ## How to setup High Availability for Local API

+If you want to deploy CrowdSec in a high availability setup, you need this requirement:

+ - Using a shared database (PostgreSQL, MySQL, MariaDB, etc.) for storing decisions and alerts
+ - Each Local API instance should have unique online credentials to be able to push metrics
-When setting up High Availability for Local API, do not forget to share the same `CS_LAPI_SECRET` between your Local API instances : it is the secret used to signed JWT tokens.
+ - Share the same `CS_LAPI_SECRET` between your Local API instances : it is the secret used to signed JWT tokens.
 (By default it's generated from PRNG at startup)

 ## How to disable the central API